 Peggy Riccio is a horticulturist and garden communicator in Northern Virginia.
 Her website, pegplant.com, is an online resource for gardeners in the DC metro area.
 She publishes a local gardening newsletter, Pegplant’s Post Gardening Newsletter.
-She has given numerous in person and virtual presentations.
+She has given numerous in person and virtual presentations for local garden clubs, master gardeners, and nurseries.
 For herb-related presentations, the audience is invited to continue the conversation in Peggy’s Facebook group called Culinary Herbs and Spices.
 Over the past 30 years, Peggy has written more than 100 articles for national gardening magazines.
 She is a member of the Camelot Garden Club and just completed two 2-year terms as chair of the Potomac Unit of the Herb Society of America.
-Currently, Peggy serves as the Mid-Atlantic District Delegate for the Herb Society of America.
+Currently, Peggy serves as the Education Chair for the Herb Society of America.
+To contact Peggy, please complete the form at the end of this list.

 Title of Program: Learn to Grow and Use a Dozen Culinary Herbs

-Description: Learn how to grow a dozen culinary herbs.
-For each herb, discover the best time and method to start, cultural requirements, harvesting and preserving techniques, and methods for using them in the kitchen.
-These are easy to grow herbs that can be grown in summer containers.
-A handout will be provided.
+Attendees will learn how to grow and use a dozen culinary herbs.
+For each herb, discover the best time and method to start, cultural requirements, harvesting and preserving techniques, and how to use them in the kitchen.
+These are easy to grow herbs that can be grown in the garden or in containers.

 Length and format: one hour including time for questions (45 minutes talk plus 15 minutes questions).
 This is a PowerPoint presentation.
-If during the growing season, Peggy brings fresh herbs for the audience to smell and touch.
+If held during the growing season, Peggy will bring fresh herbs for the audience to smell and touch.

 Title of Program: Beyond Parsley, Sage, Rosemary, and Thyme: Learn to Grow and Use a Dozen Unusual Culinary Herbs

-Description: Learn how to grow a dozen unusual culinary herbs.
-For each herb, discover the best time and method to start, cultural requirements, harvesting and preserving techniques, and methods for using them in the kitchen.
+Attendees will learn how to grow and use a dozen unusual culinary herbs.
+For each herb, discover the best time and method to start, cultural requirements, harvesting and preserving techniques, and how to use them in the kitchen.
 These are herbs that can be grown in the DC metro area, but they are not as commonly known as the Mediterranean herbs.
-A handout will be provided.

 Length and format: one hour including time for questions (45 minutes talk plus 15 minutes questions).
 This is a PowerPoint presentation.